onevcat/Kingfisher/README.md

 * Cache management.
 You can set the max duration or size the cache takes.
 From this, the cache will be cleaned automatically to prevent taking too many resources.
 * Modern framework.
 Kingfisher uses `NSURLSession` and the latest technology of GCD, which makes it a strong and swift framework.
 It also provides you easy APIs to use.
 * Cancelable processing task.
 You can cancel the downloading process if it is not needed anymore.
+* Prefetching.
+You can prefetch and cache the images which might soon appear in the page.
+It will bring your users great experience.
 * Independent components.
 You can use the downloader or caching system separately.
 Or even create your own cache based on Kingfisher's code.
 * Options to decompress the image in background before rendering it, which could improve the UI performance.
 * Categories over `UIImageView`, `NSImage` and `UIButton` for setting image from an URL directly.
 Use the same code across all Apple platforms.